Fears of food and water poisoning after Damascus gassings

 "I hope God will protect us.
 Because I would really rather plant my own tomatoes and vegetables, but how will they grow in my third floor apartment?
 I don't even have a balcony," said Um Hassan, another grandmother.

-She it was the first time she was seriously worried about food contamination since the U.S.-led invasion of neighboring Iraq made Syrians fear contamination of imported food.
+She it was the first time she was seriously worried about food contamination since the U.S.-led invasion of neighbouring Iraq made Syrians fear contamination of imported food.

 The Syrian authorities have yet to respond with any clarity about whether people need to take special precautions to protect themselves from possible contamination.